-1 Non-Performing Exposures include loans more than 90 days past due and loans whose debtor is assessed as unlikely to pay its credit obligations in full without realization of collateral, regardless of the existence of any past due amount or of the number of days past due (EBA, Annex V. Part 2.
+1 Non-Performing Exposures (NPEs) include loans more than 90 days past due and loans whose debtor is assessed as unlikely to pay its credit obligations in full without realization of collateral, regardless of the existence of any past due amount or of the number of days past due (EBA, Annex V. Part 2.
 145-162).

-2 Amount includes off-balance sheet items.
-Non-inclusion of off-balance sheet items and a current loan to the Greek State (which has been excluded from target-setting), the stock of NPEs is reduced by 4.8% in the fourth quarter of 2017 at €94.4 billion or 48.6% of total exposures.
+2 Amount includes on-balance sheet items only.
+Including off-balance sheet items the stock of NPEs is reduced by 2.3% in the first quarter of 2018 at €93.5 billion or 43.1% of total exposures.